 \subsection{Autoregressive Process Analogy}

-The application of MESA is not limited to spectral estimates, but it also provides a link between spectral analysis and the study of autoregressive processes (AR)~\citep{doi:10.1029/RG013i001p00183}.
+The application of MESA is not limited to spectral estimates, but it also provides a link between spectral analysis and the study of autoregressive processes (AR)~\cite{doi:10.1029/RG013i001p00183}.
 An autoregressive stationary process of order $p$, AR($p$), is a time series whose values satisfy the following expression:

 where $b_1, \ldots, b_p$ are real coefficients and $\nu_t$ is white noise with a given variance $\sigma^2$.
-Thus, an AR($p$) process models the dependence of the value of the process at time $t$ on every past $p$ observations, thus being potentially able to model complex autocorrelation structures within observations.
+Thus, an AR($p$) process models the dependence of the value of the process at time $t$ from the last $p$ observations, thus being potentially able to model complex autocorrelation structures within observations.

-Thanks to Wold's theorem~\citep{Wold_theorem}, every stationary time series can be represented as an autoregressive process: this ensures that maximum entropy estimation is faithful and general; it turns out that the maximum entropy principle provides a representation of the time series as an $AR(p)$ process and Burg's algorithm computes the autoregressive coefficients that are suitable to the available data.
+Thanks to Wold's theorem~\cite{Wold_theorem}, every stationary time series can be represented as an autoregressive process: this ensures that maximum entropy estimation is faithful and general; it turns out that the maximum entropy principle provides a representation of the time series as an $AR(p)$ process and Burg's algorithm computes the corresponding autoregressive coefficients that are suitable to model the available data.